MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 If the Sales Copilot add-in for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.

+> [!NOTE]
+> - You must be a tenant administrator to run PowerShell scripts.
+> - PowerShell scripts must be used only to uninstall user-deployed add-ins.
+If you run these scripts to uninstall admin-deployed add-ins, an error message is displayed.

 ### Uninstall for individual user

 ```powershell